tdilauro/Simplified-wiki/User-Profiles,-cases-and-requirements.md

         See tableView:didSelectRowAtIndexPath: in NavigationElementController, it pushes to a specific RDNavigationElement when you tap a cell, to a certain file based on what was specified in the datasource.

-* Automatically Size Font to 12pt Font Calibri iPhone
+* Automatically Size Font percentage equivalent to 12pt Font Calibri iPhone

         Scaling is done on a percentage basis.
 In launcher app, see EpubSettings - fontScale property.

-* Automatically Size Font to 14pt Font Calibri iPad
+* Automatically Size Font to equivalent percentage to 14pt Font Calibri iPad

         Scaling is done on a percentage basis.
 In launcher app, see EpubSettings - fontScale property.

-* Automatically set view to single column view
+* Automatically set view to single page view on iPhone and iPad.

         Not all books seem to support two column views.
 In launcher app, see EpubSettings - isSyntheticSpread property, where YES means two columns, and NO means one column.